Shorter syntax for assigning a method argument to an instance variable

 What do you think?

-Updated by phluid61 (Matthew Kerwin) almost 4 years ago
+Updated by phluid61 (Matthew Kerwin) over 5 years ago

 - Status changed from Open to Rejected